Dutch

 Industrial Ecology

-Industrial ecology is the science of material and energy flows, where waste within industrial cycles serves as a raw material for a subsequent process.
-Production processes are designed in such a way that they resemble ecological processes.
+Industrial ecology is the science of material and energy flows, where waste within industrial cycles serves as raw material for a subsequent process.
+Production processes are organized to mimic ecological processes.

 More information on the Journal of Industrial Ecology website.